After the royal pomp, Trump's state visit turns to politics and a meeting with Starmer

 British officials have festooned the trip with the kind of superlatives Trump revels in: It's an “unprecedented” second state visit for the U.S. leader, featuring the biggest military honor guard ever assembled for such an occasion.

-On Thursday it is Starmer’s turn to welcome the president to Chequers, a 16th-century manor house northwest of London that serves as a rural retreat for British leaders.
+On Thursday it was Starmer’s turn to welcome the president to Chequers, a 16th-century manor house northwest of London that serves as a rural retreat for British leaders.

+After bidding goodbye to the king and queen at Windsor — Trump called the monarch “a great gentleman, and a great king" — Trump flew by helicopter some 20 miles (32 kilometers) to Chequers.
+He was welcomed by the prime minister and his wife, Victoria Starmer, before the two men sat down for a formal meeting.

 There’s also a lunch of Dover sole followed by key lime pie, and a display by the Red Devils army parachute team.